The Ministry Lab equips leaders for innovative ministry. Here, we demystify our project.

 “Do you know of any resources I can give to a teen who is grieving?”

 “How can we welcome children with learning differences like autism spectrum disorder or ADHD?”

 Why would I contact you instead of finding my own resources online?
 I already know of more resources than I’ll ever have time to use!

 Of course, you have favorite ministry resources, and places to find them.
 But the field of available church resources is overwhelming.
 Searching for excellent resources that fit your church is a time-consuming and daunting task: we think you have better things to do.

-When you contact the RCC, you tap into a network of leaders rather than asking one “expert.”
-We share the recommendations, experience, and wisdom of our users, lifting up quality, appropriate resources from a huge array of ecumenical and denominational sources across the mainline.
+When you contact The Ministry Lab, you tap into a network of leaders rather than asking one “expert.”
+We share the recommendations, experience, and wisdom of our users, lifting up quality, appropriate resources from a huge array of ecumenical and denominational sources across the mainline and beyond.
 We shine when we connect you with great resources you may not have found without the support of the wider community of faith.

 What other reasons might I have to contact you?